Emmett Johnson

-Emmett Johnson (born October 10, 2003) is an American college football running back for the Nebraska Cornhuskers.
+Emmett Johnson (born October 10, 2003) is an American professional football running back for the Kansas City Chiefs of the National Football League (NFL).
+He played college football for the Nebraska Cornhuskers and was selected by the Chiefs in the fifth round of the 2026 NFL draft.

-High school career
+Early life

 Johnson attended Academy of Holy Angels in Richfield, Minnesota.
 As a senior, he rushed for 2,484 yards on 326 carries, totaling 42 touchdowns, being named the 2021 Minnesota Mr. Football.
 A three-star recruit, Johnson committed to play college football at the University of Nebraska–Lincoln.
+He is of Liberian descent.

 College career

 Johnson redshirted in 2022, before rushing for 411 yards and two touchdowns in 2023.
 The following season, his production increased, recording 113 yards rushing and 85 yards receiving against Wisconsin.
-Johnson finished the season rushing for 598 yards and a touchdown, while also receiving 286 yards and two touchdowns.
-He entered the 2025 season as the Cornhusker's starting running back.
-In the season opener against Cincinnati, Johnson totaled a career-high 25 carries for 108 yards in a 20–17 victory.
+His 113 rushing yards against the Badgers were significant, as it was the first time a Nebraska running back recorded over 100 rushing yards in a game since Anthony Grant recorded 135 yards rushing against Louisiana Tech on September 23, 2023.
+Johnson finished the season rushing for 598 yards and a touchdown, while also receiving for 286 yards and two touchdowns.